qml.estimator.ops.PauliRot

 Resources:

-The resources come from Section VIII (Figures 3 & 4) of The Bravyi-Kitaev transformation for quantum computation of electronic structure paper, in combination with the following identities:
+The resources are computed based on Section VIII (Figures 3 and 4) of The Bravyi-Kitaev transformation for quantum computation of electronic structure, in combination with the following identities:

 \[\begin{split}\begin{align} \hat{X} &= \hat{H} \cdot \hat{Z} \cdot \hat{H}, \\ \hat{Y} &= \hat{S} \cdot \hat{H} \cdot \hat{Z} \cdot \hat{H} \cdot \hat{S}^{\dagger}. \end{align}\end{split}\]